Overview

 home/presentation/default/global.xsl

-home/presentation/default/page.xsl
+template. home/presentation/default/page.xsl

 home/presentation/default/page-universal.xsl

-home/presentation/default/messages.xml
+Web::App. home/presentation/default/messages.xml

-A replacement for fields.xml (see previous item) in case of the new-institution screen.
+in case of the new-institution

 home/presentation/default/misc/login-pass.xsl